IbcFan/PolyERC20/README.md

 _XERC20Factory_: The factory is used as a helper to deploy an xToken.
 It allows the owner to deploy the XERC20 and the Lockbox in one transaction while keeping the same token address on every chain used.

+_ICS20Bridge_: A bridge that uses the ICS20 standard to transfer tokens between chains using a custom IBC channel.

+_ICS20UCBridge_: A bridge that uses the ICS20 standard to transfer tokens between chains using a universal IBC channel.

 ### Architectural Spec

 <img width="863" src="./assets/architectural-specs.png?raw=true">